rpdelaney-archive/iris-setup/PLAN.md

 ## "Nice to have"s

 This stuff is out of scope for this execution plan.
+We might not want all of it either.
+This ranges from "I'll get to it eventually" to "I'll look into it and decide if I want it at all eventually".

 See also: [privacytools.io](https://www.privacytools.io/)

 1. [ ] [Snapper](https://wiki.archlinux.org/index.php/Snapper)
 1. [ ] [ILoveCandy](https://www.reddit.com/r/archlinux/comments/6r8lk0/i_love_candydo_you/)
 1. [ ] [Activate](https://wiki.archlinux.org/index.php/Activating_Numlock_on_Bootup) NumLock on bootup
-1. [ ] Local NordVPN connection with non-VPN traffic dropped by `iptables`
+1. [ ] Local consumer VPN connection with non-VPN traffic dropped by `iptables`
 1. [ ] [zswap](https://wiki.archlinux.org/index.php/Zswap)
 1. [ ] [USBGuard](https://usbguard.github.io/)
 1. [ ] [Backlight](https://wiki.archlinux.org/index.php/Backlight) control using `light`